 Edited by Val Hymes

-Maryland Gov. Martin O’Malley signed the bill repealing the death penalty May 2, making the state the 18 th in the nation and the sixth in as many years.
-The issue however, is slated to go to referendum to be tested by the public in 2014.
+Maryland Gov. Martin O'Malley signed the bill repealing the death penalty May 2, making the state the 1 th in the nation and the sixth in as many years.

-On March 26, the Delaware Senate passed a repeal bill by one vote, but it remains stalled in a House committee.
+On March 26, the Delaware Senate passed a repeal bill by one vote, but it was tabled in the House.
 California voters wll decide the issue in November.

 A man who was driving his friend’s car across the country in 2005 was arrested for a DUI and car theft in New Mexico.
 Stephen Slevin and his attorney say he then spent nearly two years in solitary confinement without physical or mental health care.